 The Cost of Living, Deborah Levy

-The Cost of Living, reveals Deborah Levy in this the second of her ‘living memoirs’ comes at a very high price indeed, so you’d better make it worth everyone’s while.
+Living, reveals Deborah Levy in this the second of her ‘living memoirs’, comes at a very high price indeed.
+So you’d better make it worth everyone’s while.

 All the time she is writing, writing, writing, in an austere shed loaned to her by a sympathetic friend.
 The pressure to pay bills is a boon for productivity, and she writes novels such as the Booker shortlisted Swimming Home and critically-acclaimed Hot Milk.
 She is seeking freedom, as Simone de Beauvoir was, but with the unfortunate appendages of an ex husband and children.